Why Babies Spit Up and How To Help

 Gastroesophageal reflux disease (GERD) is a condition in which stomach acid and other stomach contents flow back into the esophagus, causing discomfort and irritation.
 It is a chronic and much less common form of the type of infant reflux that many babies experience.

-The following graph compares the prevalence of GERD versus regular infant reflux (GER).
+The following graph compares the prevalence of gastroesophageal reflux disease (GERD) vs. regular infant reflux (GER).

 Source: Curien-Chotard M, Jantchou P. Natural history of gastroesophageal reflux in infancy: new data from a prospective cohort.
 Used with permission via Creative Commons license.